MarcoKuehne/essex_summer_school_qta/Lab_sessions/Day_6/Lab_Session_QTA_6.md

 So it appears we are somewhat successful at predicting whether a speech is delivered by Cameron or Brown.
 Our accuracy is 90%.

-Let’s have a look at the most predictive features for a Cameron in the complete corpus.
+Let’s have a look at the most predictive features for Cameron in the complete corpus.

 ``` r